-- (e) mixing zones should not interfere with spawning and nursery areas, - (f) when two or more mixing zones are in close proximity, they should be so defined that a continuous passageway for aquatic life is available, - (g) in lakes and other surface impoundments, the volume of mixing zones should not exceed 10% of the volume of that portion of the receiving waters available for mixing, - (h) mixing zones should not cause an irreversible organism response, - (i) mixing zones should not intersect the mouths' of rivers, - (j) the 96 hr LC for indigenous fish species should not be exceeded at any point in the mixing zones, - (k) mixing zones should not contaminate natural sediments so as to cause or contribute to exceedences of the water quality objectives outside the mixing zone, - mixing zones should not intersect domestic water supply intakes or bathing areas, - (m) the general requirements from the preceding Section 1.7 should apply at all points within the mixing zones.
+- (d) mixing zones should not interfere with the migratory routes, natural movements, survival, reproduction, growth or increase the vulnerability to predation of any representative aquatic species, - (e) mixing zones should not interfere with spawning and nursery areas, - (f) when two or more mixing zones are in close proximity, they should be so defined that a continuous passageway for aquatic life is available, - (g) in lakes and other surface impoundments, the volume of mixing zones should not exceed 10% of the volume of that portion of the receiving waters available for mixing. - (h) mixing zones should not cause an irreversible organism response, - (i) mixing zones should not intersect the mouths' of rivers, - (j) the 96 hr LC50 for indigenous fish species should not be exceeded at any point in the mixing zones, - (k) mixing zones should not contaminate natural sediments so as to cause or contribute to exceedences of the water quality objectives outside the mixing zone, - (1) mixing zones should not intersect domestic water supply intakes or bathing areas, - (m) the general requirements from the preceding Section 1.7 should apply at all points within the mixing zones.